adishourya/medm_article/src/sections/evaluation.typ

 == limitations of standard evaluation metrics
 Before presenting our evaluation strategy, it is essential to highlight the shortcomings of standard NLP metrics and conventional accuracy calculations in fairly assessing generative models.

 - *Multiple-Choice Accuracy Bias*: Many accuracy calculations for VLMs rely on multiple-choice questions, making scoring straightforward.
 However, this approach is inherently flawed, as expected accuracy is directly influenced by the number of answer choices.
-A possible solution is to increase the number of options, but this is often infeasible, especially for complex medical queries.
-While human annotation can enhance option quality, automated scoring remains an over-estimate of the true accuracy.
+A possible solution is to increase the number of choices, but this is often infeasible, especially for complex medical queries.
+While human annotation can enhance multiple choices quality, automated scoring remains an over-estimate of the true accuracy.

   Multiple-choice evaluation methods also suffers from model stochasticity.
 Since generative models can produce different outputs for the same prompt across multiple runs, accuracy scores may vary significantly on the same test set.